|

 Windows username contains spaces.
 Will this cause problems?

-have a Windows username without spaces.
-Please make a new
+Windows username without spaces.
+Please make a new account, as simply

 to do with Cygwin specific questions?